jmontleon/pixelbook-fedora/README.md

 1. `sudo dnf -y install pixelbook-udev pixelbook-scripts`, if you haven't already.
 1. `sudo dnf -y update`, if you haven't already.
 1. `sudo mv /etc/acpi/events/powerconf /etc/acpi/events/powerconf.disabled~` This will prevent the power button from causing an immediate shutdown in Gnome.
-1. `sudo systemctl enable acpid`
+1. `sudo systemctl --now enable acpid`
-1. Gnome handles screen orientation automatically.
+1. Gnome and KDE handle screen orientation automatically in tablet mode.
-1. For others a script, `pixelbook-display-orientation`, is available that can be set to start at login.
-1. Set up `/usr/bin/pixelbook-disable-tablet-touchpad` to run automatically at login to work around the touchpad not turning off automatically in tablet mode in all DE, including Gnome.
-1. After rebooting screen orientation should work.
+1. For others `systemctl --user --now enable pixelbook-display-orientation`
+1. `systemctl --user --now enable pixelbook-acpi` will listen to tablet mode and audio jack related events and act accordingly

 ## Touchpad
 A frequent complaint is that the touchpad does not work after reboot.
 If you encounter this you can install the pixelbook-touchpad-service as a workaround.
 This is a service that unloads and loads two kernel modules.